clivetong/Talks/MemoryModel/README.md

 ### So what's the state of play?

-- Newer architectures instead optimize for single threaded code where the CPU guarantees that you observe things in program order
+- Newer architectures optimize for single threaded code where the CPU guarantees that you observe things in program order

 - [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law)